 The yurt survived the fires of October 2017.
 I had given it a thorough soaking before we had to leave the quinta, and set a sprinkler going on top of it.
 The water supply pipes burned out, but the sprinkler kept going long enough to mean the yurt was completely untouched by the fire, even though it came to within 20cm of the back of it.

-Now, 9 years on, it’s still my home and as the vision for the buildings here has evolved and changed, will continue to be so.
+Now, 9 years on, it’s still the core of my ‘home’ – my personal as opposed to public space – and as the vision for the buildings here has evolved and changed, will continue to be so.

-Accommodation for guests was added in 2013 with the partial completion of the wee house.
+Accommodation for guests and space to cook and entertain was added in 2013 with the partial completion of the wee house.
 In 2016 we excavated two parking spots on the trackside and added 2 caravans for volunteers.

 One caravan survived, but with its plastic windows melted, it’s not waterproof.
 Finding replacement windows is proving difficult.

-Initially we used the kitchen facilities in the yurt – a camping stove and the woodburner – but needed a better solution for accommodating volunteers and visitors and for more varied meals.
-An outside kitchen was created behind the ‘wee house’, the smaller of the two buildings, in 2013.
+Initially we used our camping-style kitchen facilities in the yurt but needed a better solution for accommodating volunteers, guests and visitors and for more varied meals.
+An outside kitchen was created behind the wee house in 2013.
 For 4 years this was the main summer kitchen for volunteers and visitors, featuring a cob oven, wood-fired stove and parabolic reflector solar cooker.
-The kitchen burned out along with the wee house in the October 2017 fires.
+It burned out along with the wee house in the October 2017 fires.
 We plan to rebuild in 2018, resources permitting.
-Another kitchen is planned for the main building.
+Another kitchen is planned for the main building which will eventually become the communal hub of the quinta.

 At the beginning of 2010, we were aiming to have a solar-heated shower and washing area up and running as soon as practicable.